AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Core tier scaling consists of three nodes for data storage, cache and services, such as OpenSearch, Elasticsearch, MariaDB, Redis and more.
+Core tier scaling consists of three service nodes for data storage, cache and services, such as OpenSearch, Elasticsearch, MariaDB, Redis.

 _Term attributes:_